PaulWheatcroft/theCocktailShaker/README.md

 Mocking up of the site was initially done on pen and paper and then brought to life using Figma.
 Figma wireframes for the site can be found here [Wireframes](https://www.figma.com/file/K1AR2OIITD70scuCkTtzkj/the-Cocktail-Shaker?node-id=0%3A1)

 During the wireframing process a third persona was removed.
 This persona didn't have any ingredients but did know which ingredients they wanted to use.
-The persona had too much crossover with the "Someone who has some ingredients" persona and including it caused the narrative of the application to become confusing.
-The purpose of the site is to inspire people who want to be inspired and surprised.
-It's not for people who already have an idea of what they want.
-Therefore the decision was taken to remove the persona.
+However, they had too much crossover with the "Someone who has some ingredients" persona and including it caused the narrative of the application to become confusing.
+The purpose of the site is to inspire and surprise people rather than for people who already have an idea of what they want.
+Therefore, the decision was taken to remove the persona.

 ## Design Choices During Development

-The navigational elements, when navigating through a list of cocktails, evolved following user testing.
+The navigational elements, when progressing through a list of cocktails, evolved following user testing.
 This included changing icons used and adding a home button.
 The information button now has a "wiggle" animation to highlight the importance.

-Also tooltips were added to the navigation buttons, in desktop mode, in response to accessibility concerns.
+Tooltips were added to the navigation buttons, in desktop mode, in response to accessibility concerns.
 This doesn't work well For tablets and mobiles and is disabled but Aria-Labels are provided for screen readers.

-The wireframe shows 3 available inputs for ingredients the persona may have.
+The wireframe shows 3 available inputs for ingredients.
 This was not difficult to build however testing the API showed that 3 ingredients more often than not resulted in no returned cocktails.
 Therefore a decision was taken to reduce the number of inputs to 2.

 Unfortunately some ingredients don't return a cocktail.
 This was found during user testing and is a fault with the API.
 This has been handled through the code and still keeps the user experience coherent.
 The fix is documented in the code.